agent-sgs/3D-MOT-LiDAR/README.md

 <p align="center">
   <img src="docs/framework.png" width="95%">
 </p>
+### Evaluation Tools

+We provide 2D/2D BEV/3D MOT evaluation tools for extensive evaluation of the MOT system across the full spectrum of trajectory confidence thresholds.
+Please refer to [EVALUATION](evaluation/README.md) for usage of our evaluation tools.

 ### Main Results

 #### 3D MOT Evaluation on KITTI MOT Validation Set

 We experiment with different types of point cloud-based 3D object detectors such as SA-SSD, PointRCNN and PV-RCNNN, which are trained on the KITTI train split.
 The quantitative **3D MOT** results are on the KITTI val set for car.